The College of Business and Public Management is changing personnel and adding a new center to provide resources for local businesses.

 Keeok Park, Janat Yousof and Sean Snider took new roles in the beginning of March.

-Park, the new second associate dean of the College of Business and Public Management, is working alongside Rita Thakur, the other associate dean, with the Regional Campus Administration on the development of hybrid courses at the different satellite campuses.
+Park, the new second associate dean of the College of Business and Public Management, is working alongside Rita Thakur, the other associate dean, with the Regional and Online Campuses on the development of hybrid courses at the different satellite campuses.
 He also works on scheduling, assessment, accreditation and adjunct faculty training.

 Park was previously the chair of the department of management and leadership, where he performed similar tasks.
 He will now oversee them.